baraklevy20/Survival-Project-Images-Reader-Writer/README.md

 image.pak contains the data itself while image.idx contains pointers to the data in the pak file.

+# Usage
+-e PATH to extract the PAK file.
+PATH must contain image.idx and image.pak -p PATH to pack into a PAK file.
+PATH needs to be the extracted images folder

 # image.idx file format

 ### Header